Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 If you’re planning an RV trip, consider the Honda EU3000i Handi Portable Generator.
 Powered by gasoline, it generates enough electricity to start up RV air conditioning units up to 13,500 British thermal units (BTUs).

-Despite its extremely high power capacity, the EU3000i Handi is Honda’s lightest, most compact 3,000-Watt generator.
+Despite its extremely high power capacity, the EU3000i Handi is Honda’s lightest, most compact 3,000-Watt inverter generator.
 This makes it extremely portable, so you won’t struggle when taking it with you on your RV or camping trip.
-Plus, it comes with two handles and wheels, making it ideal for traveling.

 The generator has Eco-Throttle capabilities, which means its engine only starts as much as needed, depending on the amount of power being demanded.
 The engine can run at much slower revolutions per minute (RPMs) and still produce the appropriate amount of electricity needed to power your RV.
 This means that the engine doesn’t have to run at full speed constantly.
 As a result, you can reduce fuel consumption and exhaust emissions.

-Like the Champion Portable Inverter, the Honda EU3000i has parallel capability, meaning you can pair it with another identically-sized unit to double your power capacity.
+Like the Champion Portable Inverter Generator, the Honda EU3000i has parallel capability, meaning you can pair it with another identically-sized unit to double your power capacity.
 You can use two smaller, lighter generators to perform like a much larger one, without sacrificing portability.

 Specs and Features :